 Body Mass Index, explained

 Body Mass Index (BMI) is a simple measure for weight-related health risk.
-It is one of the measures that your doctor or nurse uses to determine obesity and your health risk in relation to your weight.
+It is one of the measures that your health care provider uses to determine your health risk in relation to your weight.
 It is a signal to your doctor to take a closer look and have a more detailed conversation with you about your health.
-The measure is used for adults aged 20 and older, and BMI-for-age, also known was BMI percentile, is used for children and teens to account for gender, age, and maturation level.
+The measure is used for adults aged 20 and older.
+The similar measure for children and teens is called BMI-for-age, or BMI percentile.
+This measure accounts for the child's sex and age, as well as their weight.

-Specifically, BMI represents the relationship between weight and height to estimate body fatness.1 A higher percentage of body fat is proven to be associated with increased risk for developing certain diseases such as heart disease, high blood pressure, type 2 diabetes, breathing problems, certain cancers, and death.2, 3, 4
+As recognized by global health organizations such as the US Centers for Disease Control and Prevention and the World Health Organization, BMI represents the relationship between weight and height to estimate the amount of fat in the body.1 A higher percentage of body fat is proven to be associated with increased risk for developing certain diseases such as heart disease, high blood pressure, type 2 diabetes, breathing problems, certain cancers, and death.2, 3, 4

 How is BMI calculated?

-It is as simple as plugging your height and weight into an online calculator, such as the one hosted by the National Heart, Lung, and Blood Institute.
+Calculating your BMI is as simple as plugging your height and weight into an online calculator, such as the one hosted by the US National Heart, Lung, and Blood Institute.

 BMI formula: your weight (in kilograms) divided by your height squared (in meters), expressed as kg/m2.